DashBlocks/docs/docs/development/extensions/introduction.md

 ## Compatibility

 Custom extensions are not compatible with Scratch.
 Projects made using custom extensions cannot be uploaded to the Scratch website.
-They can, however, be packaged using the [TurboWarp Packager](https://packager.turbowarp.org/).
+They can, however, be packaged using the [Dash Packager](https://dashblocks.github.io/packager/).

 ## Prerequisites